Coronavirus forcing countries to reevaluate security paradigms | DW | 26.04.2020

 Read more: Crises are fueling the global arms trade: SIPRI report

-"Generals are always preparing to fight the wars of the past," said Russian defense expert Alexander Golz, who also believes his country's leadership is not taking adequate measures to counter the outbreak.
+It is not just in the US where military preparedness for pathogens is seen as limited.
+Russian defense expert Alexander Golz also believes his country's leadership is not taking adequate measures to counter the outbreak.
+"Generals are always preparing to fight the wars of the past," he said.

 Golz, deputy editor-in-chief of the Ezhednevny Zhurnal online platform, said President Vladimir Putin met with representatives of the military-industrial complex when the pandemic first hit Russia.
 They expected Putin would "discuss ways to reorganize the economy to ramp up the production of drugs, protective clothing and face masks," he told DW.
 But, to his surprise, the focus instead was on how the production and export of arms could be ensured.